GLOSSARY @F-L-O-W

 signal and noise

-irrelevant data that makes the intended “signal” hard to
+interfering false or irrelevant data that makes the intended “signal”

 skill

-and practice. (adapted from the Gallup Organization.)
-See:
+informal training and practice. (adapted from the Gallup Organization.)

 social awareness